 Through New Georges’ Supported Productions program, we delightedly provide mentorship, workspace, and an institutional platform to our affiliated artists who are producing their work independently.
-That’s 3 to 5 new productions a year, all around town!
-Scroll down to see what’s in the hopper… visit again for more details.
+That’s 2 to 5 new productions a year, all around town!
+Scroll down to see what’s upcoming and what’s just past… visit again for more details.

 by Genevieve Simon